-Once completed, applicants should inform you and arrange a time for you to meet and view their ID documents.
-You will need to add these details to the relevant section of their PIN notification & ID Validation form.
+Once applicants have completed their online application and noted their 10 digit AccessNI reference number on the PIN notification & ID Validation form, they should inform you so that you both can arrange a time to meet, where you can view their ID documents.
+You will need to add the details of the ID they have showed you to the relevant sections of their PIN notification & ID Validation form, and sign/date to confirm that you have seen the original documentation.